Ketuanan Melayu: The Malayan Union (1946–48)

 After the end of the Second World War, the British announced the establishment of the Malayan Union, which would loosen immigration policies, reduce the sovereignty of the Malay rulers, and abstain from recognising Malay supremacy, establishing Malaya as a protectorate of the United Kingdom.
 As local-born residents, most Chinese and Indians qualified for citizenship under the Union's principle of jus soli.
 With equal rights guaranteed to all, the Malays became dissatisfied with that.
 Even their traditional stronghold, the civil service, would be open to all Malayans.
 In the first place, the Malays did not consider themselves to be included under the label of "Malayans".

-The Malays became politically conscious, protesting the Union's formation.
+The Malays became politically conscious, protesting against the Union's formation.
 At one gathering, placards declared that "Malaya Belongs to the Malays.
 We do not want the other races to be given the rights and privileges of the Malays."
 One Malay organisation informed the British that the Union's citizenship provisions would lead to "the wiping from existence of the Malay race along with their land and Rulers".
 A group of Malay royalists and civil servants led by Dato' Onn Ja'afar formed the United Malays National Organisation (UMNO) to protest the Malayan Union's formation.

 Although the Union was established as planned, the campaign continued; in 1948, the British replaced the Malayan Union with the Federation of Malaya.
 The Federation restored sovereignty to the Malay rulers, tightened immigration and citizenship restrictions, and gave the Malays special privileges.
 Nevertheless, the avowed goal of the British remained the same as in 1946: to introduce "a form of common citizenship open to all those, irrespective of race, who regarded Malaya as their real home and as the object of their loyalty."